ljmu-cms/automark/README.md

 python batchmark.py 1 ./DLJ
 ```

 There are other parameters for controlling where to find inputs and store outputs.
-Full usage details can be obtained using `pytho batchmark.py -h` at the command line to get the following.
+Full usage details can be obtained using `python batchmark.py -h` at the command line to get the following.

 ```
 usage: batchmark.py [-h] [-i INITIALS] [-b BUILD] [-t TEMPLATE] [-d DETAILS]